mysql/mysql-ndb-operator/docs/notes.md

 While handing over of configuration to kubernetes via objects and specs is obviously no problem there is no natural oberlap with how ndb handles initial configuration and configuraiton changes.

-ConfigMaps, [Presets](https://kubernetes.io/docs/tasks/inject-data-application/podpreset/) or environment variables can inject configuration into a container or pod *only at creation time*.
+[Presets](https://kubernetes.io/docs/tasks/inject-data-application/podpreset/) or environment variables can inject configuration into a container or pod *only at creation time*.
 Injecting information at runtime is only possible via e.g. network, IPC or maybe shared volumes.

-* Option #1 - config controller in mgmd sidecar

-  K8 Pod Objects for the management server could be patched by the central Ndb Controller relaying configuration from Ndb CR.
-A mgmd side car can subscribe to change events from the Pod Object and re-create the config information.

-  Other flavours are TCP connections transfering config changes directly to the side car.

-  Common problem remains that ndb_mgmd requires both ndb_mgmd to be stopped simultaneously and started then with the new config version.

-* Option #2 - container recreation
+ConfigMaps can be changed at pod runtime but may take some time to synchronize (observed in minikube > 30secs).

-  Ndb operator re-creates the mgmd pods every time the config changes.
+Ndb operator re-creates the mgmd pods every time the config changes to be sure to pick up the latest version.

-  and

-  Config file is re-created from env variables inside mgmd container or its sidecar.

-  or

-  Config file is re-created with an initContainer from Ndb object.

-For the first version simplest is to use Option #2 with an initContainer creating a new config.ini from an Ndb object.

-Both options allow to keep the original ndb image unchanged by running in a side car or separate container.

 ## config versioning

-cluster allows a "manual" `ConfigGenerationNumber` in the system section on the cluster config this number could be used to track if a generation was rolled out to mgmd and data nodes
+Cluster allows a "manual" `ConfigGenerationNumber` in the system section on the cluster config this number could be used to track if a generation was rolled out to mgmd and data nodes

 ## pod whoami